 Smith & Wesson (SWBI) Outpaces Stock Market Gains: What You Should Know

-Wall Street will be looking for positivity from SWBI as it approaches its next earnings report date.
+SWBI will be looking to display strength as it nears its next earnings release.
 On that day, SWBI is projected to report earnings of $0.82 per share, which would represent year-over-year growth of 530.77%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $264.70 million, up 58.79% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $264.70 million, up 58.79% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for SWBI.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for SWBI.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-SWBI is currently a Zacks Rank #1 (Strong Buy).
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+SWBI is holding a Zacks Rank of #4 (Sell) right now.

-Investors should also note SWBI's current valuation metrics, including its Forward P/E ratio of 5.26.
-Its industry sports an average Forward P/E of 15.55, so we one might conclude that SWBI is trading at a discount comparatively.
+Valuation is also important, so investors should note that SWBI has a Forward P/E ratio of 5.15 right now.
+This represents a discount compared to its industry's average Forward P/E of 15.03.

 The Leisure and Recreation Products industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 16, putting it in the top 7% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 37, which puts it in the top 15% of all 250+ industries.

 Make sure to utilize Zacks.
 Com to follow all of these stock-moving metrics, and more, in the coming trading sessions.